netorcai/hexabomb/docs/game.rst

 - Do nothing.
 - **move**: Move one cell towards one of the 6 directions.
+  The character must be alive and the target cell must be empty.
 - **bomb**: Drop a bomb in the character current cell.
+  The character must be alive and its cell must NOT contain a bomb.
+- **revive**: Revive a dead character on a given cell.
+  The character must be dead and the target cell must be empty.

 hexabomb will apply the players' decisions in best effort.
 In case of conflicts, the faster player is priority.